mcpimentel/react_mnist_classifier/README.md

 This project contains a simple demo web-based application of a machine learning classification model for classifying handwritten digits.

+Note, that this is an extension of a sibbling repository.
+See the project more details: [https://github.com/mcpimentel/mnist_classifier](https://github.com/mcpimentel/mnist_classifier).

 This app uses [ReactJS](https://reactjs.org/) and [ONNXJS](https://github.com/microsoft/onnxjs).

 ## Demo App